HiltzEM12/trivia_api/README.md

 Pay special attention to what data the frontend is expecting from each API response to help guide how you format your API.

 [View the README.md within ./frontend for more details.](./frontend/README.md)

+### Endpoints needed
+/categories GET  #For getting category list.
+See FormView.js and QuizView.js /questions POST #For posting a new question.
+See FormView.js /questions POST #For searching for a question.
+Will have data with searchTerm.
+See QuestionView.js /questions?page=${this.state.page} GET  #For getting questions.
+See QuestionView.js /categories/${id}/questions GET  #For getting questions of a category.
+See QuestionView.js /questions/${id} DELETE For deleting a question.
+See QuestionView.js /quizzes POST  For getting the next question.
+See QuizView.js